waldolin/ai-masterdream-copilot/README.md

 choose the button "select a model to load" and choose our lora-tunning model

 Download and put in the path of folder.
-Please check it like the path "C:\Users\yourusername\.cache\lm-studio\models"
+Please check it like the path "C:\Users\"yourusername"\ .cache\lm-studio\models"

 ![LOAD MODEL](./images/19.png)